-This graduate certificate is aimed at two primary cohorts of students: First, graduate students in the biological, physical, and earth/environmental sciences who foresee a career in a science-oriented private company or governmental entity, and, anticipating the need as they progress in their careers, wish to add these skills to their portfolios; and second, science professionals who already possess graduate degrees in their field and need to attain these professional skills, but neither desire nor need another graduate degree yet wish to have the recognition that a graduate certificate from KU provides.
+This graduate certificate is aimed at two primary cohorts of students: First, graduate students in the biological, physical and earth/environmental sciences, or technology fields who foresee a career in a science-oriented private company or governmental entity, and, anticipating the need as they progress in their careers, wish to add these skills to their portfolios; and second, science or technology professionals who already possess graduate degrees in their field and need to attain these professional skills, but neither desire nor need another graduate degree yet wish to have the recognition that a graduate certificate from KU provides.

 Individuals who are not already enrolled as KU graduate students must complete an application to Graduate Studies for admission into the certificate program and submit an application fee along with the following materials:

 - A Statement of Interest in the Science Manager certificate program.
 This 1-2 page narrative should summarize your education, employment history, your long-term career goals, and how this certificate will help you achieve these goals.

 - A letter of recommendation from someone familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor or instructor, workplace supervisor).